syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-Cells-Manipulation.md

 {% tabs %}
 {% highlight c# %}
 ExcelEngine excelEngine = new ExcelEngine();
 IApplication application = excelEngine.Excel;
 application.DefaultVersion = ExcelVersion.Excel2013;
 IWorkbook workbook = application.Workbooks.Create(1);
 IWorksheet sheet = workbook.Worksheets[0];

-// Access a range by specifying cell address.

-sheet.Range["A7"].Text = "Accessing a Range by specify cell address ";
+// Access a range by specifying cell address. sheet.Range["A7"].Text = "Accessing a Range by specify cell address ";

-// Access a range by specifying cell row and column index.

-sheet.Range[9, 1].Text = "Accessing a Range by specify cell row and column index ";
+// Access a range by specifying cell row and column index. sheet.Range[9, 1].Text = "Accessing a Range by specify cell row and column index ";

-// Access a Range by specifying using defined name.

-sheet.Range["Name"].Text = "Accessing a Range by specifying using defined name.";
+// Access a Range by specifying using defined name. sheet.Range["Name"].Text = "Accessing a Range by specifying using defined name.";

-// Accessing a Range of cells by specifying cells address.

-sheet.Range["A13:C13"].Text = "Accessing a Range of Cells (Method 1)";
+// Accessing a Range of cells by specifying cells address. sheet.Range["A13:C13"].Text = "Accessing a Range of Cells (Method 1)";

-// Accessing a Range of cells specifying cell row and column index.

-sheet.Range[15, 1, 15, 3].Text = "Accessing a Range of Cells (Method 2)";
+// Accessing a Range of cells specifying cell row and column index. sheet.Range[15, 1, 15, 3].Text = "Accessing a Range of Cells (Method 2)";

 workbook.SaveAs("Range.xlsx");
 workbook.Close();
 excelEngine.Dispose();
 {% endhighlight %}

 {% highlight vb %}
 Dim excelEngine As ExcelEngine = New ExcelEngine
 Dim application As IApplication = excelEngine.Excel
 application.DefaultVersion = ExcelVersion.Excel2013
 Dim workbook As IWorkbook = application.Workbooks.Create(1)
 Dim sheet As IWorkbook = workbook.Worksheets(0)

-' Access a range by specify cell address.

-sheet.Range("A7").Text = "Accessing a Range by specify cell address "
+' Access a range by specify cell address. sheet.Range("A7").Text = "Accessing a Range by specify cell address "

-' Access a range by specify cell row and column index.

-sheet.Range(9, 1).Text = "Accessing a Range by specify cell row and column index "
+' Access a range by specify cell row and column index. sheet.Range(9, 1).Text = "Accessing a Range by specify cell row and column index "

-' Access a Range by specifying using defined name.

-sheet.Range("Name").Text = "Accessing a Range by specifying using defined name."
+' Access a Range by specifying using defined name. sheet.Range("Name").Text = "Accessing a Range by specifying using defined name."

-' Accessing a Range of cells by specify cells address.

-sheet.Range("A13:C13").Text = "Accessing a Range of Cells (Method 1)"
+' Accessing a Range of cells by specify cells address. sheet.Range("A13:C13").Text = "Accessing a Range of Cells (Method 1)"

-' Accessing a Range of cells specify cell row and column index.

-sheet.Range(15, 1, 15, 3).Text = "Accessing a Range of Cells (Method 2)"
+' Accessing a Range of cells specify cell row and column index. sheet.Range(15, 1, 15, 3).Text = "Accessing a Range of Cells (Method 2)"

 workbook.SaveAs("Range.xlsx")
 workbook.Close()
 excelEngine.Dispose()
 {% endhighlight %}
 {% endtabs %}

 T> You can use of GetText, SetText, GetNumber and SetNumber methods from worksheet object that enable users to get/set values without range object.

-## Accessing a Relative Cell or Range ##
+## Accessing Relative Range

-By default, the range is accessed from worksheet with given row and column index.
-You can access the range relatively to the existing range object by using ExcelRangeIndexerMode options.
+By default, accessing a range by index will return the cell or range from worksheet level.
+To get a relative range for the indexes provided, it is recommended to set the **ExcelRangeIndexerMode** option.
+Here, the RowIdex and ColumnIndex arguments are relative offsets, where specifying a RowIndex of 1 returns cells in the first row of the range not the first  row of the worksheet.

+For example, if a range is mentioned as "B3:D5", then accessing a range with the index [1,1] will return the cell "A1" from worksheet.
+If the **ExcelRangeIndexerMode** is set to **Relative** then it returns "B3".

 Following code example illustrates how to access the range relatively to the existing range object in XlsIO.

-N> Here row and column indexes in the range are "one based".
+N> Here row and column indexes in the range are "one-based".

 {% tabs %}
 {% highlight c# %}
 ExcelEngine excelEngine = new ExcelEngine();
 IApplication application = excelEngine.Excel;
 application.DefaultVersion = ExcelVersion.Excel2013;

-// Setting range index mode to relative.

-application.RangeIndexerMode = ExcelRangeIndexerMode.Relative;
+// Setting range index mode to relative. application.RangeIndexerMode = ExcelRangeIndexerMode.Relative;

 IWorkbook workbook = application.Workbooks.Create(1);
 IWorksheet sheet = workbook.Worksheets[0];

 // Creating a range by specifying cells address.

-IRange range1 = sheet.Range["A3:C5"];
+IRange range1 = sheet.Range["B3:D5"];

-// Accessing a range relatively to the existing range by specifying cell row and column index.
+// Accessing a range relatively to the existing range by specifying cell row and column index. range1[2, 2].Text = "Returns C4 cell";

-range1[2, 2].Text = "Returns B4 cell";
+range1[0, 0].Text = "Returns A2 cell";

 // Creating a Range of cells specifying cell row and column index.
 IRange range2 = sheet.Range[5, 1, 10, 3];

-// Accessing a range relatively to the existing range of cells by specifying cell row and column index.

-range1[2, 2, 3, 3].Text = "Returns range of cells B6 to C7";
+// Accessing a range relatively to the existing range of cells by specifying cell row and column index. range1[2, 2, 3, 3].Text = "Returns range of cells B6 to C7";

 workbook.SaveAs("Range.xlsx");
 workbook.Close();
 excelEngine.Dispose();
 {% endhighlight %}

 {% highlight vb %}
 Dim excelEngine As ExcelEngine = New ExcelEngine
 Dim application As IApplication = excelEngine.Excel
 application.DefaultVersion = ExcelVersion.Excel2013

-' Setting range index mode to relative.

-application.RangeIndexerMode = ExcelRangeIndexerMode.Relative
+' Setting range index mode to relative. application.RangeIndexerMode = ExcelRangeIndexerMode.Relative

 Dim workbook As IWorkbook = application.Workbooks.Create(1)
 Dim sheet As IWorksheet = workbook.Worksheets(0)

-Dim range1 As IRange = sheet.Range("A3:C5")
+Dim range1 As IRange = sheet.Range("B3:D5")

-' Accessing a range relatively to the existing range by specifying cell row and column index.

-range1(2, 2).Text = "Returns B4 cell"
+' Accessing a range relatively to the existing range by specifying cell row and column index. range1(2, 2).Text = "Returns B4 cell" range1(0, 0).Text = "Returns A2 cell"

 Dim range2 As IRange = sheet.Range(5, 1, 10, 3)

-' Accessing a range relatively to the existing range of cells by specifying cell row and column index.

-range1(2, 2, 3, 3).Text = "Returns range of cells B6 to C7"
+' Accessing a range relatively to the existing range of cells by specifying cell row and column index. range1(2, 2, 3, 3).Text = "Returns range of cells B6 to C7"

 workbook.SaveAs("Range.xlsx")
 workbook.Close()
 excelEngine.Dispose()
 {% endhighlight %}
 {% endtabs %}

 ### Accessing Discontinuous Ranges

-You can also access discontinuous ranges and add them to the **RangesCollection**.
+You can access discontinuous ranges and add them to the **RangesCollection**.
 You can modify the contents or applying formatting of discontinuous range through RangeCollection instance.

 Following code snippet illustrates how to access discontinuous range.

 {% tabs %}
 {% highlight c# %}
 ExcelEngine excelEngine = new ExcelEngine();
 IApplication application = excelEngine.Excel;
 application.DefaultVersion = ExcelVersion.Excel2013
 IWorkbook workbook = application.Workbooks.Create(1);
 IWorksheet sheet = workbook.Worksheets[0];

 // range1 and range2 are discontinuous ranges.
 IRange range1 = sheet.Range[ "A1:A2" ];
 IRange range2 = sheet.Range["C1:C2" ];
 IRanges ranges = sheet.CreateRangesCollection();

-// range1 and range2 are considered as a single range

-ranges.Add( range1 );
+// range1 and range2 are considered as a single range ranges.Add( range1 );
 ranges.Add( range2 );
 ranges.Text = "Test";

 workbook.SaveAs("Range.xlsx");
 workbook.Close();
 excelEngine.Dispose();
 {% endhighlight %}

 {% highlight vb %}
 Dim excelEngine As ExcelEngine = New ExcelEngine
 Dim application As IApplication = excelEngine.Excel
 application.DefaultVersion = ExcelVersion.Excel2013
 Dim workbook As IWorkbook = application.Workbooks.Create(1)
 Dim sheet As IWorkbook = workbook.Worksheets(0)

 ' range1 and range2 are discontinuous ranges.
 Dim range1 As IRange = sheet.Range("A1:A2")
 Dim range2 As IRange = sheet.Range("C1:C2")
 Dim ranges As IRanges = sheet.CreateRangesCollection()

-' range1 and range2 are considered as a single range
+' range1 and range2 are considered as a single range ranges.Add(range1)

-ranges.Add(range1)

 ranges.Add(range2)
 ranges.Text = "Test"

 workbook.SaveAs("Range.xlsx")
 workbook.Close()
 excelEngine.Dispose()
 {% endhighlight %}
 {% endtabs %}